Google Pixel XL 2: Is this our first look at the stunning sequel?

 The second generation Google Pixel XL smartphone, will boast much thinner bezels and a more modern design, reports on Tuesday claimed.

-AndroidPolice has published a render based on information it has received about the larger 2017 release, believed to be codenamed tamien.
+AndroidPolice has published a render (below) based on information it has received about the larger 2017 release, believed to be codenamed tamien.

 It features an attractive, modern and clean design with slightly curved edges, not entirely dissimilar to the Samsung Galaxy S8.